SawyerBrand/Argentine-Basin-Argo/README.md

 Figure 2: The two graphs represent heat integration over 0-400m, and 400-1200m.
 This was created to represent all the values that were given, and not include the NaN values that came up below 1200m.
 Therefore, they show non-interpolated integration of surface waters (subplot 1) and of mode to deep waters (subplot 2).

 ## Important code:

+### ArgoWaterfall.m
+Creates the waterfall plots for Dr. Talley (In-situ temperature and salinity)

 ### interpolation.m
 * within it is a function intARGO: which takes in time, depth, variable, nt, and dz.
 It gets rid of profile with 70% of the data missing, and performs         spline interpolation at depth in between points, with no extrapolation. then discards time series for each depth where more than 30% of the data is missing finally interpolates in time, and renames the variables.